Senior Associate Chief Justice

 Danielle Côté (Criminal and Penal Division)

-The Court of Québec is a court of first instance that has jurisdiction in civil, criminal and penal matters as well as in matters relating to young persons.
-It also has jurisdiction over administrative matters and appeals where provided for by law.
+The Court of Québec is a court of first instance with jurisdiction in civil, criminal and penal matters as well as in matters relating to young persons.
+It also hears administrative matters and appeals, where provided for by law.

-The Court of Québec has three divisions: the Civil Division (that includes the Small Claims Division, the Criminal and Penal Division, and the Youth Division.
+The Court of Québec has three divisions: the Civil Division (which includes the Small Claims Division, the Criminal and Penal Division, and the Youth Division.